Steeve-Bennett-aka-MChoquette/catapulte-autoplugin/README.md

 ---

-WP-Autoplugin offers practical solutions for various WordPress development scenarios:
+Catapulte-Autoplugin offers practical solutions for various WordPress development scenarios:

 - **Lightweight Alternatives**: Create simple, focused plugins to replace large, feature-heavy plugins that may slow down your site or include unnecessary features and advertisements.
 - **Custom Solutions**: Develop site-specific plugins tailored to your unique requirements, eliminating the need for complex workarounds or multiple plugins.